urba777/aw-task/README.md

 - The page is responsive.
 It looks good in both computer and mobile phone.

+- All links in navigation, footer are active.

 - The order/sandwich drop-down button also works well.
 It is made with CSS.
 There's also drop-down when user mouse over "Works" in the menu.
 There are 3 different drop-downs when resizing the screen.

 - When a user applies a form, he receives an alert about his written statuses.